-With the proper camera and vision, photography can make your life much better.
-It can help lift our spirits when we are down, help us look beyond the disappointments life can sometimes throw at us and spark our creativity and imagination.
-If you are interested in finding a new hobby, or just looking to take better pictures, Below are just a few of the many benefits of developing a love of photography.
+With the right camera and vision, photography can make your life so much better.
+It can help lift our spirits when we're feeling down, help us look past the disappointments that life can sometimes throw at us, and stimulate our creativity and imagination.
+If you're interested in finding a new hobby or just want to take better pictures, here are some of the many benefits of developing a love of photography.

-Don't believe it?
-Look at all the old photographs your mom or grandmother had around.
-I personally love looking at old pictures and imagining what life must have been like "back in the day".
-And anytime I get to mising family and friends who have passed on, a photo of them can bring back such beautiful and cherished memories.
+Don't You Think?
+Look at all the old photos your mom or grandma had.
+Personally, I love looking at old photos and imagining what life must have been like "in the old days".
+And whenever I miss family members and friends who have passed away, a photo of them can bring back such fond and treasured memories.

-From your childhood pictures to your child's pictures to your grandchild's pictures.
-From first smiles to first steps to first dates, life can be documented and preserved.
-Photography captures personal communication that would otherwise be lost forever.
+From the photographs of your childhood to the photographs of your children to the photographs of your grandchildren.
+From the first smile to the first steps to the first date, life can be documented and preserved.
+Photography captures personal communication that would otherwise be lost forever

 We can find beauty in our lives through photography.
-From the simpleness of everyday objects around us to the craziness of our children who bring us joy yet drive us crazy.
-Using a camera to find beauty in the things and people around us, helps us to see things in a different light.
-A wonderful therapeutic benefit of photography, is that it can help us see the beauty surrounding us we just have take a moment to stop and look!
+From the simplicity of everyday objects that surround us to the madness of our children that make us happy but drive us crazy.
+Using a camera to find beauty in the things and people around us helps us see things in a different light.
+A wonderful therapeutic benefit of photography is that it can help us see the beauty around us, we just have to take a moment to stop and look!

 Think of the wife or husband who has lost a spouse.
 Or the child who lost a parent.
-With pictures not only can they have no fear of forgetting their loved one's face a photo can help them remember exactly what was going on when that picture was snapped, cementing the memory forever.
+With photos, not only can they not be afraid of forgetting their loved one's face, a photo can help them remember exactly what was going on when that photo was taken and cement the memory forever.

-The simple act of creation is important in helping us as humans feel fulfilled.
-When a child finishes a drawing that may not be the masterpiece he or she thinks it is, they beam with pride as praise is showered down upon them.
-This excitement to create is something all of us share, no matter our age.
-And don't worry, your perceived level of creativity doesn't matter, it is the act of doing that counts.
+The simple act of creation is important in helping us as human beings to feel fulfilled.
+When a child completes a drawing that may not be the masterpiece it thinks it is, it feels proud to have the awards rain down on it.
+We all share this enthusiasm for creative work, regardless of our age.
+And don't worry, your perceived level of creativity doesn't matter, it's the act of doing it that counts.